-This infosheet discusses General Protections Dispute - Termination claims, and is designed to help you as an employee identify your rights and to take the most appropriate action under the General Protections Dispute provisions of the Fair Work Act 2009 (Cth) (the Act).
+This Fact Sheet discusses General Protections Dispute - Termination claims, and is designed to help you as an employee identify your rights and to take the most appropriate action under the General Protections Dispute provisions of the Fair Work Act 2009 (Cth).

 You must choose to make either an unfair dismissal claim or a GPD-T claim (or another claim e.g. a discrimination complaint under the Victorian Equal Opportunity Act 2010) because you can only make one claim at a time in relation to the termination of your employment.

-For the purposes of this infosheet, ‘adverse action’ means terminating your employment or dismissing you from your job.
-If you have not been dismissed but have been demoted, treated less favourably than other employees, or not offered employment for an unlawful reason, contact the Fair Work Ombudsman.
+For the purposes of this Fact Sheet, ‘adverse action’ means terminating your employment or dismissing you from your job.

-You have 21 days to file your claim in a federal court from the date of the unlawful adverse action if you have not been dismissed.
-The FWC may first hold a conference but only if your employer voluntarily agrees to attend.
-‘Adverse action’ does not include an action that is authorised by a federal law or state and territory laws that are listed in the Act or its regulations.
+You have 21 days to file your claim in the FWC from the date of the unlawful adverse action.
+The FWC may hold a conference to try and resolve the matter.
+‘Adverse action’ does not include an action that is authorised by a state or federal law that is listed in the Act or its regulations.